C12–C13 alcohol glycidyl ether

 C12-C13 alcohol glycidyl ether is a mixture of organic chemicals in the glycidyl ether family.
 It is a mixture of mainly 12 and 13 carbon chain alcohols, also called fatty alcohols that have been glycidated.
 It is an industrial chemical used as a surfactant but primarily for epoxy resin viscosity reduction.
 It has the CAS number 120547-52-6.

 Manufacture

 A fatty alcohol mixture rich in C12-C13 alcohols is placed in a reactor with a Lewis acid catalyst.
 Epichlorohydrin is then added slowly to control the exotherm.
 The reaction results in the formation of the halohydrins.
 This is followed by a caustic dehydrochlorination, to form C12-C13 alcohol glycidyl ether.

-The waste products are water and sodium chloride and excess caustic soda.
+The waste products are water, sodium chloride, and excess caustic soda.
 One of the quality control tests would involve measuring the Epoxy value by determination of the epoxy equivalent weight.

 Synonyms

 The material has a number of synonyms.